 Moving to digital processes means that organisations generate a tremendous amount of additional data.
 This data can be indispensable not only from a business standpoint but for compliance and risk management as well.
 However, the challenge here is to ensure that the data is of high quality and usable.
-This requires expertise and investments into data analysis.
+This requires expertise and investments in data analysis.

-Emerging risks such as cyber crime, fraud and financial crime
+Emerging risks such as cyber crime, fraud, and financial crime

 However, there are newer risks on the horizon as well – such as those emerging from the use of virtual currencies or artificial intelligence.

 The use of RegTech platforms can not only help reduce compliance costs, but also assist in finding threats that otherwise would have remained unseen.
-For transaction-heavy business, RegTech tools can provide near instantaneous fraud detection and help companies reduce losses from fraud and unauthorised access.
+For transaction-heavy business, RegTech tools can provide near-instantaneous fraud detection and help companies reduce losses from fraud and unauthorised access.
 RegTech remains a top area of focus for companies, developers and regulators alike.

 Rather than monitoring thresholds at set intervals, compliance tools can act as surveillance systems that continuously monitor the environment and raise an alarm when anything seems out of place.
-This is especially useful in today’s fast paced business environment where a breach or error can cripple a business in a matter of hours.
+This is especially useful in today’s fast-paced business environment where a breach or error can cripple a business in a matter of hours.

 The compliance function has not only evolved with technology, but it has also grown in its role.
 Rather than being just an advisory function, it is now right at the vanguard – protecting businesses from all sorts of risks.
 With the digital transformation of business, compliance departments have had to become more agile and responsive, in addition to being thorough and meticulous.
-The focus now is on meeting new challenges in a cost-effective manner and using technological tools, bespoke employee training and RegTech innovations to optimise the compliance function.
+The focus now is on meeting new challenges in a cost-effective manner and using technological tools, bespoke employee training, and RegTech innovations to optimise the compliance function.